 But, short of attending a live concert, it can be very tricky to fully experience the immersive quality of classical music, especially in a home setting.

 I have carefully examined the features of some of the most popular models currently available.
-In this article, I’ve highlighted my top four picks.
+Here are my top picks, comprising of 7 exceptional classical music speakers.

 4. KEF LS50

 The small size of the LS50 mini-monitors from KEF might make them seem like just another pair of desktop speakers, but they’re much more than that.
 These high-end 100W speakers pack a surprising amount of power in a small body, which is why they’re so popular among studio professionals.

 These speakers have a wide frequency response that ranges from 79 Hz to 28 kHz.
 Because they have a mechanism that improves resonance, the sound delivery remains equally good across all three frequency ranges.
 As a result, you get a deep and atmospheric bass, a crisp mid-range, and a colorful treble.

 The secret to their power is in their unique construction.
 For one, they use the proprietary “tangerine waveguide” technology that creates sphere-shaped sound waves.
 In doing so, not only does it extend the frequency response and increase resonance but it also protects the tweeter of the speakers.

 5. Bose 201